harshit-codes/lyzr-hackathon/approach.md

 ## Core Philosophy

-We will implement a **multimodal database structure built over Redis** that can be exported to relational (Postgres), vector (Pinecone), or graph (Neo4j) standards for their respective operations.
-This approach enables flexible data representation while maintaining a single source of truth.
+We will implement a **multimodal database structure** that can be exported to relational (Postgres), vector (Pinecone), or graph (Neo4j) standards for their respective operations.
+This approach enables flexible data representation while maintaining a single source of truth through Snowflake as the unified platform.

 ---